GraphFistaha/RHI/README.md

 - Vulkan (in progress)
 - DirectX (in plan)
 - Metal (in plan)

+My goal - is use modern low-level graphic API, but create a really simple API saving all features like multithreading
+For learning this API, you'd better to watch on examples.
+Below is a list of examples.

+Each example is a little test application which is tests some functional of API like uniforms, rendering geometry, multithreading and so on.
+Watch examples in order of this list,
+- HelloWindow - start example which should only open window and clear it with changing color
+- HelloTriangle - basic graphic application - opens the window, clear color and draws a colored triangle
+- Uniforms - you'd learn how to setup uniform variables (except Sampler2D)
+- ParallelPass - very important example because it shows how to build an application to provide multithreaded rendering.
+- Textures - a basic example that shows how to work with Sampler2D uniform
+- DownloadImages - shows how to download image from GPU.
+- TexturesArray - shows how to use arrays of uniforms: f.e uniform sampler2D var[5].
+For buffered uniforms is similar.
+- LayeredTexture - shows how to implement texture array properly (like Sampler2DArray).
+Also shows how to generate mipmaps.
+- MultiWindow - example shows how to render into two windows.
+It's optional example

 ## How to integrate and build
 This project uses CMake as build system, so you can just download this project into folder and include it in your CMakeLists via `add_subdirectory`
 You can link it to another project via `target_link_libraries(${target_name} PRIVATE RHI)`